 Of all the optional things one might add to a role-playing video game, audio work like this must seem the most optional.
 I’m far from the first to discover how the thirty-six combinations of instruments and songs work together, but I’m glad it was there to discover.

 On the other hand, if you found the sound balance in the videos to be lacking (e.g., why is Gale’s flute too loud?), that’s my fault.
-The relative volumes of the instruments is related to position of the camera.
+The relative volumes of the instruments are related to position of the camera.
 In most of the videos, that has to do with how I positioned Scratch.

 Special Guest Encore